 Young argues that Robin Hobb’s Soldier Son novels serve as a critique of Western colonialist practices and tropes.
 She discusses racialized underpinnings of the fantasy genre and the gradual shift of the genre into more complicated treatments of racial issues.
 The Soldier Son setting is explicated as an amorphous analogue of Western colonialism in the eighteenth and nineteenth centuries, and while no peoples in the novels are entirely good or bad, so that the series resists the traditional fantasy dichotomy, unfortunate implications are encoded in the texts.
 Hybridity and intercultural discourse factor heavily into the text, serving as the means through which Hobb critiques colonialist practice.

 As the Project began, MLA standards were represented by the Third Edition of the MLA Style Manual and Guide to Scholarly Publication and the Seventh Edition of the MLA Handbook for Writers of Research Papers.
 Entries composed while those versions of MLA standards were in force (prior to April 2016) reflect those standards; revision of those entries may take place, but such is not guaranteed.
-Entries composed beginning in April 2016 will adhere to the standards articulated in the Eighth Edition of the MLA Handbook.
+Entries composed from April 2016 to April 2021 adhere to the standards articulated in the Eighth Edition of the MLA Handbook; those composed after April 2021 adhere to the Ninth Edition.
 Back to text.

 The name of the Fedwren Project derives from the name of one of the minor characters in Robin Hobb’s Elderlings corpus: the Six Duchies’ chief scribe, Fedwren.
 A prominent servitor in Buckkeep Castle, Fedwren is a teacher to the local children—including the narrating FitzChivalry Farseer—who dreams, along with others, of spreading access to education through increased access to scholarly materials.
 Naming an annotated bibliography that seeks to increase access to knowledge (in at least a small way) after such a character seems an appropriate gesture.
 I hope to be as helpful to my contemporaries and successors as Fedwren is to his.
 Back to text.